 The warm climate, predominantly influenced by the Adriatic and Mediterranean, raises air and water temperatures in the state to enjoyable levels during the summer.
 Therefore, even though it does not belong to Austria’s natural flora, you should not be surprised if you see palm trees along waterfronts or in parks in Carinthia.

-In the ball park of 70 % of the tourists that visit Carinthia, breeze in during the summer months.
+Around 70 % of the tourists visit Carinthia during the summer months (June – August).
 Not solely, but primarily attracted to the state’s lovely lakes.
 You will not find a defined lake district, as the lakes are spread out.
-Notwithstanding, choosing which ones to visit can be difficult, since they all have their own appeal.
-From the largest, Wörthersee to one of the smallest such as Tigringer See, they are all great bathing lakes.
+Notwithstanding, choosing which ones to visit can be tricky since they all have their appeal.
+From the largest, Wörthersee, to one of the smallest, such as Tigringer See, they are all great bathing lakes.

 << Click on the images to enlarge >>

-For more info, check out Carinthia’s (Kärnten) Tourism website.
+For more info, check out Carinthia’s (Kärnten) Tourism website